 For a Sister

-- Clara: Clean, bright, and vintage.
+- Clara: Clean, bright, and from the same vintage-revival shelf.

 Famous People Named Elise